giantswarm/docs/src/content/advanced/gitops/index.md

    timeout: 30s
 ```

-After applying the changes, `install-organization` `Kustomization` will switch to watching `development` branch and create new organization found there:
+After applying the changes, `install-organization` `Kustomization` will switch to watching the `development` branch and create the new organization found there:

 ```nohighlight
 kubectl apply -R -f 05-development